numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 As a preparation to further NumPy enhancement proposals 41, 42, and 43.
 This NEP details the current status of NumPy datatypes as of NumPy 1.18.
-It describes some of the technical aspects and concepts necessary to motivate the following proposals.
+It describes some of the technical aspects and concepts that motivated the other proposals.

 Detailed Description
 --------------------

-This section describes some central concepts and provides a brief overview of the current implementation as well as a discussion.
+This section describes some central concepts and provides a brief overview of the current implementation of dtypes as well as a discussion.
 In many cases subsections will be split roughly to first describe the current implementation and then follow with an "Issues and Discussion" section.

 Parametric Datatypes
 ^^^^^^^^^^^^^^^^^^^^

-Some datatypes are inherently *parametric*, which is similar to the current notion of *flexible* data types.
+Some datatypes are inherently *parametric*.
+All ``np.flexible`` scalar types are attached to parametric datatypes (string, bytes, and void).
-Currently, flexible is defined as a class ``np.flexible`` for scalars, which is a superclass for the data types of variable length (string, bytes, and void), this distinction is similarly exposed by the C-Macros ``PyDataType_ISFLEXIBLE`` and ``PyTypeNum_ISFLEXIBLE``.
+The class ``np.flexible`` for scalars is a superclass for the data types of variable length (string, bytes, and void).
+This distinction is similarly exposed by the C-Macros ``PyDataType_ISFLEXIBLE`` and ``PyTypeNum_ISFLEXIBLE``.
-For strings, ``"S8"`` can represent more strings than ``"S4"``.
+For instance, ``"S8"`` can represent longer strings than ``"S4"``.

-The basic numerical datatypes are naturally represented as not flexible and not parametric: Float64, Float32, etc. do have a byte order, but the described values are unaffected by it, and it is always possible to cast them to the native, canonical representation without loss of any information.
+The basic numerical datatypes are not flexible (do not inherit from ``npflexible``).
+Float64, Float32, etc. do have a byte order, but the described values are unaffected by it, and it is always possible to cast them to the native, canonical representation without any loss of information.

 The concept of flexibility can be generalized to parametric datatypes.
 For example the private ``AdaptFlexibleDType`` function also accepts the